karina-klinkeviciute/rainbow-challenge/rainbow/readme.md

     DB_PASSWORD=add_one
     ```

-1. migrate database:
+8. migrate database:
     `python manage.py migrate`

-1. create a user (superuser) for yourself:
+9. create a user (superuser) for yourself:
     `python manage.py createsuperuser`
    and enter the details it asks

-1. run django server:
+10. run django server:
      `python manage.py runserver`

      This will start Django server on port 8000

      You will be able to access it here: http://127.0.0.1:8000/

+11. run celery:
+    `celery -A project worker -B --detach -f celery.log --loglevel=DEBUG`